-The public interest There may be exceptions to the clauses marked where they can be demonstrated to be The public interest There may be exceptions to the clauses marked where they can be demonstrated to be in the public interest.
-The public interest.
-Detecting or exposing crime or serious impropriety.
-Protecting public health and safety.
-Protecting the public from being misled by an action or statement of an individual or organisation.
-There is a public interest in freedom of expression itself.
-Whenever the public interest is invoked, the PCC will require editors to demonstrate fully how the public interest was served.
-The PCC will consider the extent to which material is already in the public domain, or will become so.
-In cases involving children under 16, editors must demonstrate an exceptional constrate fully.

-- - MOD100036291
+- The public interest \ There may be exceptions to the clauses marked \ where they can be demonstrated to be in the public interest.

+1 The public interest includes:

+i) Detecting or exposing crime or serious impropriety.

+ii) Protecting public health and safety.

+iii) Preventing the public from being misled by an action or statement of an individual or organisation.

+2 There is a public interest in freedom of expression itself.

+3. Whenever the public interest is invoked, the PCC will require editors to demonstrate fully how the public interest was served.

+4 The PCC will consider the extent to which material is already in the public domain, or will become so.

+5. In cases involving children under 16, editors must demonstrate an exceptional

+For Distribution to CPs